Post Revisited, Reedited, Reworded, Reblogged From Apr 23rd 2018

 But this then led me to a more important question!

 Do l tell potential employers l am on the spectrum, or do l hide it?
 Irrelevant if l can do the job, if l don a mask and pretend to be the same as everyone else l will potentially burn out, or upon arrival back home, have to retreat into my own ‘downtime’ world of recovery and may stay there for hours!

 Someone once said to me, that they thought many of the autistic spectrum did not work up to their expectations in their careers, that equally many took jobs beneath them, beneath their pay grades and out of the way of being successful, and they couldn’t understand why.
 They couldn’t understand why so many on the spectrum worked for themselves.
 They said, we live in an equal opportunistic world – and l thought ”No we don’t!
 You might!
 We don’t!!

 We live in a world that despite awareness to disability and disorders, still insists on ostracising, stigmatising and raising taboo with so called controversial topics.
 In some quarters you only have to raise the issue of ‘breastfeeding in public or just as a general topic’ and already you could have a ton of complaints – never mind talking about sexual equality, or gender related issues or eating disorders – sure NOT all employers are bad employers, but many still are.
 Many are very antiquated with what they class as normalcy in society.

-So some question to those of you on the spectrum, how do you find working for the corporate businesses? or do you work for yourselves? if you do work for other employers, are you yourself, or do you don masks and pretend to be like everyone else?
+However, sadly not everyone is that lucky, some people have to work for the corporate giant!
+So a question to my readership – both on and off the spectrum how do you find working for corporate businesses?
+Or do you work for yourselves?
+If you do work for other employers, are you yourself, or do you don masks and pretend to be like everyone else?
 How does it affect your health?